Turok: Dinosaur Hunter: Delay and release

 Originally slated for a September 30, 1996, release in North America, the game was initially delayed to January 1997.
 Acclaim explained that the game had not reached the desired quality level; Nintendo maintained that the delay was to "add more depth to the gameplay".
 According to The New York Times, the delay stemmed from computer bugs in the program.
 Acclaim heavily marketed Turok on the covers of video-gaming magazines and in television commercials for the Nintendo 64.
 Acclaim gave media outlets such as The Mirror customized Turok-branded game consoles to give away in sweepstakes.
 Responding to positive pre-orders and advance sales of Turok, Acclaim announced on January 2, 1997, that a sequel, tentatively titled Turok: Dinosaur Hunter 2, would be released in late 1997.
 Acclaim dubbed the March 4 release date of the game "Turok Tuesday", reporting that pre-sales at Toys "R" Us had exceeded expectations.
 Acclaim stock increased in anticipation before the game's release, up $0.62 to $5.94.

+In 1998 Turok was added to the Nintendo 64's $39.99 line.
+Acclaim chairman and CEO Greg Fischbach said that while selling Nintendo 64 cartridges at this price is not very profitable of itself, it allowed Acclaim to completely sell out their Turok inventory, and the accompanying $4 million advertising campaign by Nintendo was helpful in maintaining awareness of the Acclaim and Turok brands.